spmadden/SME-Wiki-Content/notes/metrics-metrics-everywhere.md

              2. Low = very sensitive to variation in underlying data
        7. 1-minute rate
        8. 5-minute rate
        9. 15-minute rate
        10. Same formula as unix-load factor rate
     4. Histograms
        1. The statistical distribution of values in a stream of data
        2. Ex: # of results returned per request
-       3. Metrics.histogram("response-sizes").update({results.size})
+       3. `Metrics.histogram("response-sizes").update({results.size})`
        4. Min/Max/Mean/StdDev
           1. Mean works for NORMALLY DISTRIBUTED DATA
           2. Most data isn't normally distributed.
           3. Quantiles are FAR BETTER
           4. Median/75th/95th/98th/99th/99.9th percentile
        5. Reservoir Sampling
           1. Keep a statistically representative sample of stream of data/measurements as they happen.
           2. Don't quantile over the entire stream of data, use the reservoir
-            3. Vitter\'s Algorithm R. - Vitter.
+          3. Vitter's Algorithm R. - Vitter.
 J. 1985
              a.
 Produces uniform samples over the entire LIFETIME of the data
           4. Forward-decaying priority sampling
              a.
 See paper
              b.
 Maintain a statistically representative sample of the LAST N MINUTES
     5. Timers
        1. A histogram of durations, and a meter of calls.
        2. Ex: # of ms to respond
-       3. Metrics.timer('requests', MILLISECONDS,SECONDS).time( { FN })
+       3. `Metrics.timer('requests', MILLISECONDS,SECONDS).time( { FN })`
           1. Name, DurationUnit, RecencyRate
        4. Result: "At ~2000 req/sec our 99% latency jumps from 13ms to 453ms"
     6. Each has a NAME, because random numbers are really hard to figure out at 3AM